Alnylam Pharmaceuticals Inc. (ALNY) Shares Down Despite Recent Market Volatility

 Morgan Stanley gave a rating of “Equal-Weight” to ALNY, setting the target price at $222 in the report published on September 09th of the previous year.

-During the last 5 trading sessions, ALNY rose by +2.15%, which changed the moving average for the period of 200-days by +44.27% in comparison to the 20-day moving average, which settled at $190.67.
-In addition, Alnylam Pharmaceuticals Inc. saw -20.16% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ALNY fell by -0.99%, which changed the moving average for the period of 200-days by +39.67% in comparison to the 20-day moving average, which settled at $190.28.
+In addition, Alnylam Pharmaceuticals Inc. saw -20.66% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading